biogeospatial/Biodiverse_publication_list/CodeStyle.md

 If code profiling and benchmarking shows that array args would be beneficial then a new sub is added with the same name but _aa appended.
 There are some long-standing exceptions to this rule, for example ```get_param```, but new code should follow this pattern.

+The number of args for such _aa subs should be three or fewer (excluding the object itself).

 ```perl
 sub some_sub_aa {